vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 root@silkit-qemu-demos-guest:~# od -An -tu2 -w2 -v /dev/ttyS1 &
 ```

-Then you can launch ``CANoe 17 SP3`` or newer and load the ``Qemu_Chardev_demo_CANoe_temperature_control.cfg`` from the ``demos/CANoe`` directory.
+Then you can launch CANoe and load the ``Qemu_Chardev_demo_CANoe_temperature_control.cfg`` from the ``./chardev/demos/CANoe`` directory.
 When you will start the measurement, CANoe will set itself up as a publisher on ``degrees_user`` topic.

-After starting the simulation, you can input a value in celsius in the panel named ``TemperaturePanel`` and click on send, you'll see the value being printed in the console of QEMU in Kelvins.
+After starting the simulation, you can input a value in Celsius in the panel named ``TemperaturePanel`` and click on send, you'll see the value being printed in the console of QEMU in Kelvins.
 This is what you would see if you send "27" twice, then "0" with CANoe:
 ```
 root@silkit-qemu-demos-guest:~# od -An -tu2 -w2 -v /dev/ttyS1
   300